j-ochs/portfolio-v2/content/blog/introduction-and-inspiration/index.md

 or really to articulate any other idea which I thought interesting enough to record here.

 &nbsp;
-That said, I also seek to not only consume content, but also to create content to be shared and enjoyed by others (read: you).
-Having received an education in computer science and now working as a software engineer, I believe that sharing my thoughts and learnings in this blog is one way in which I can "give back" to any who wish to read.
-So go ahead, have a look around!
-And feel free to drop a comment at the bottom of the page.
+That said, I also seek to not only consume content, but also to create content to be shared and enjoyed by others.
+Having received an education in computer science and now working as a software engineer, I believe that sharing my thoughts and learnings in this blog is also one way in which I can "give back" to any who wish to read.
+So go ahead, have a look around and feel free to drop a comment at the bottom of the page.